 Social Futures workers have outlined how to make family support services more culturally appropriate for First Nations participants at a key conference for not-for-profit organisations.
 Family Connect and Support Manager Fiona Halligan joined the (Acting) Manager Aboriginal Leadership and Engagement, Kylie Maunder, at the annual FAMS conference.

-Social Futures workers have outlined how to make family support services more culturally appropriate for First Nations participants at a key conference for not-for-profit organisations.
+Social Futures workers have outlined how to make family support services more culturally appropriate for First Nations families at a key conference for not-for-profit organisations.

 Family Connect and Support Manager Fiona Halligan joined the (Acting) Manager Aboriginal Leadership and Engagement, Kylie Maunder, at the annual FAMS conference.